Rachid-Koucha/crtn/README.md

 ```
 ### <a name="API_overw"></a>5.2 Overview of the API

-A coroutine is created with crtn_spawn(3).
+A coroutine is created with `crtn_spawn()`.
 The latter returns a unique coroutine identifier (cid).

-The coroutines have several attributes set with the crtn_set_attr_xxx(3) service:
+The coroutines have several attributes set with the `crtn_set_attr_xxx()` service:
 * Two types of coroutines are provided: stackless and stackful.
 * Two scheduling types are provided: stepper and standalone.
 A stepper coroutine is by default suspended.
 A standalone coroutine is by default always runnable.

-A coroutine suspends itself calling crtn_yield(3).
-It is resumed when another coroutine calls crtn_yield(3) if it is standalone or crtn_wait(3) if it is stepper.
+A coroutine suspends itself calling `crtn_yield()`.
+It is resumed when another coroutine calls `crtn_yield()` if it is standalone or `crtn_wait()` if it is stepper.

-A coroutine terminates when it reaches the end of its entry point, when it calls crtn_exit(3) or when another coroutine calls crtn_cancel(3) to finish it.
+A coroutine terminates when it reaches the end of its entry point, when it calls `crtn_exit()` or when another coroutine calls `crtn_cancel()` to finish it.

-A  terminated coroutine stays in a zombie state until another coroutine calls crtn_join(3) to get its termination status and to implicitly free the corresponding internal data structures.
+A  terminated coroutine stays in a zombie state until another coroutine calls `crtn_join()` to get its termination status and to implicitly free the corresponding internal data structures.
 The latter is an integer with a user defined signification.

-Inter-coroutine communication/synchronization are provided: the mailboxes (crtn_mbx(3)) and semaphores (crtn_sem(3)).
+Inter-coroutine communication/synchronization are provided: the mailboxes (`crtn_mbx()`) and semaphores (`crtn_sem()`).
 Those services are optional.
 They are set at package configuration time with the `-o` option of `crtn_install.sh` script.

 ### <a name="Ex_prog"></a>5.3 Example program

-In the following example, a secondary stepper coroutine generates the following term of the fibonacci sequence each time it is resumed by the main coroutine.
+In the following example, a secondary stepper coroutine generates the following term of the [fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_number) each time it is resumed by the main coroutine.
 The term is passed through
 `crtn_wait()`.

 ```c